ooni/spec/nettests/ts-026-riseupvpn.md

 # Privacy considerations

-A network observer will learn that these servers exist and see that you try to use OpenVPN.
+A network observer will learn that these servers exist and see that you are connecting to some IP addresses.

 # Status and future directions